jkusnierz01/YouTube-Summarizer/README.md

 # YouTube Summarizer

 YouTube Summarizer is python web app for summarizing and creating highlights of videos uploaded on YouTube platform.
-Based on audio of video and by using models: (Whisper, Pyannote.audio - speaker diarization model and LLama 2 7B) application performs translation, speaker diarization and summarization.
+Based on audio of video and by using models: (*WhisperX*, *speaker diarization 3.1* from pyannote.audio and *LLama2-7B* as language model) application performs translation, speaker diarization and summarization.
+To download audio from YouTube *yt-dlp* is used.

 ## Installation